BSA A7: Development

-After the 1938 launch of the Edward Turner designed Triumph Speed Twin, BSA needed a 500cc twin to compete with it.
-Designed by Herbert Parker, David Munro and BSA's chief designer, Val Page, the BSA A7 was the first of the BSA twin-cylinder motorcycles.
-The outbreak of World War II delayed the launch and several prototypes were built during the war years.
-The model was finally launched in September 1946 when hostilities had ended.
+After the 1938 launch of the Triumph Speed Twin designed by Edward Turner, BSA needed a 500cc parallel twin to compete with it.
+Designed by Herbert Parker, David Munro and BSA's chief designer, Val Page, the A7 was BSA's first parallel twin.
+World War II delayed the launch, but several prototypes were built during the war.
+The model was launched in September 1946, after hostilities had ended.

 The very first A7 off the production line was flown to Paris for the first motorcycle show after the end of the war.
-There was huge demand for affordable transport after the war and the simplicity of the A7 twin was helped along by the slogan 'It's time YOU had a BSA!'.
+There was huge demand for affordable transport after the war and the simplicity of the A7 twin was helped along by the slogan "It's time YOU had a BSA!".